NCBI-Hackathons/Expanding-OpenCRAVAT/README.md

 **ABraOM allele frequencies**

 We obtained the file BRaOM_60+_SABE_609_exomes_annotated.gz from http://abraom.ib.usp.br/download/.
 After minor editing to reduce file size by the removal of additional data fields, we convert the remaining relevant data fields into a tsv file (ABraOM.tsv).
 The tsv file is converted into a sqlite for use by the OpenCRAVAT framework (abraom.sqlite).
-We additionally generated several files to interface between OpenCRAVAT and the sqlite table, as described above.
+We additionally generated several files to interface between Open-CRAVAT and the sqlite table, as described above.
 Relevant files are included in the abroam folder.

 ![alt text](images/abraom.png) <br>
 *Screenshot of the newly-added ABraOM Brazillian allele frequencies*